 If for any reason you haven’t met the GPA or pass rate standards, you will be placed on financial aid warning.
 Think of it as a heads-up, a way of letting you know what you need to do.
 Even under warning status, you can continue to receive your financial aid.
 If you’re not in compliance by the end of your warning term, you will be placed on suspension and are no longer eligible to receive financial aid.
 Also, if you have attempted more than 90 hours (including transfer hours), you have exceeded the maximum time frame to earn a degree or certificate at San Jac and are no longer eligible to receive aid.
 Even if you are on suspension or max time frame, there are still options for you to regain eligibility through the appeal process.
 However, if you choose not to pursue an appeal and you have not reached the maximum time frame, you may enroll at your own expense and bring yourself into compliance with SAP.
 Remember, there is a difference between academic suspension and Financial Aid suspension.
 Financial Aid suspension does not prevent registration.
 If you are on academic suspension, you will need to speak with a counselor in the educational planning and counseling center prior to registering.

 Financial Aid appeals are considered for extenuating circumstances such as injury, illness, a death in the immediate family, or undue hardship.
 If this applies to you, you have the option to submit a written appeal to the Financial Aid Office.
-The deadline for submitting your appeal is at least three weeks prior to the end of the term.
+The deadline for submitting your appeal is usually four weeks prior to the end of the term.
 Make sure to provide any supporting documentation regarding your special circumstances.
 If your written appeal is denied, you have the option to request a personal appearance with the appeal committee.
 If you need to request a personal appearance, only you are allowed to represent yourself to the committee.
 Please stop in one of our offices and speak with an advisor about the appeal process.